Antetokounmpo, Bucks pull away late to beat Magic 121-99

 TIP-INS

-Bucks: Monday’s game marked the Orlando return of D.J.
+Bucks: Monday marked the Orlando return of D.J.
 Augustin, who played for the Magic the previous four seasons.
 Augustin averaged double digits in scoring each of the last three seasons and hit the game-winning 3 for the Magic in Game 1 of the 2019 NBA playoffs.
 After drafting point guard Cole Anthony with the No. 15 pick, the Magic informed Augustin that they wouldn’t be pursuing him in free agency.
-Said Orlando coach Steve Clifford: “In my 21 years, for me, he’s one of the favorite guys I’ve ever coached. … Those calls when people leave are never easy.
+Said Clifford: “In my 21 years, for me, he’s one of the favorite guys I’ve ever coached. … Those calls when people leave are never easy.
 That was a difficult conversation.”
 Augustin finished with eight points and four assists on Monday.

 Magic: When guard Evan Fournier hobbled off the court on Dec.
 31 because of back spasms, the injury wasn’t initially thought to be serious.
 However, Fournier missed his sixth consecutive game on Monday.
 Clifford said the guard won’t play Wednesday and could miss Friday and Saturday’s games as well. … After initially being ruled out earlier in the day, James Ennis started and played on a strained hamstring.